stamourv/beer/mainstays/dezemberzen.md

 * Coming on the heels of two disappointing batches (mexican radio, london calling).
   So being extra careful.
 Extra cleaning on the spigot and fermenter, and extra attention re aeration.
+* But then screwed up by absent-mindedly putting the fermented in the cupboard, instead of the lagerator.
+Fixed the mistake the next morning.
+Airlock was already bubbling, so probably fine?
+* Started diacetyl rest on Oct 18th.
 * OG (forgot)